 Roger Stone, left, with his wife Nydia Stone, leaves federal court in Washington, Friday, Nov.
 15, 2019.
 (Photo: AP)

-Stone was the sixth Trump aide or adviser to be convicted of charges brought as part of special counsel Robert Mueller’s Russia investigation.
+Stone was convicted of all seven counts in a federal indictment that accused him of lying to Congress, tampering with a witness and obstructing the House investigation into whether the Trump campaign coordinated with Russia to tip the 2016 election.
+He is the sixth Trump aide or adviser to be convicted of charges brought as part of special counsel Robert Mueller’s Russia investigation.

 Stone has denied wrongdoing and consistently criticized the case against him as politically motivated.
 He did not take the stand during the trial and his lawyers did not call any witnesses in his defense.

 Stone, 67, showed no visible reaction as the verdict was read aloud, count by count.
 He’s scheduled to be sentenced on Feb.
 6. He could face up to 20 years.
 Another former Trump campaign aide, Michael Caputo, was removed by the courtroom by security officers after he turned his back on the jury after the verdict was read.

 Stone smirked at reporters as he left the courtroom, holding hands with his wife.
 As he walked out of the courthouse, Stone was asked if he had any comment on the verdict and replied: “none whatsoever” before he hopped into a waiting SUV with his wife.